nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

         - request for /coffee are sent to service coffee

 - A lot of features are available via the utilisation of the custom resources *VirtualServer* and *VirtualServerRoutes*.
-- The list is quite long and is available in the `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_
+- The list is quite long and is available in the `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_.
+Some of those advanced features will be used later in the workshop.
 - For this first deployment, we use the features below:
     - tls: allows to attach a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the VirtualServer.
     - route: defines rules for matching client requests to actions like passing a request to an upstream.